JetBrains/Qodana/topics/quickstart.md

 <var name="linter" value="Qodana"/>

-The current version of %product% (%product-version%) lets you analyze
+The current version of %product% (%product-version%) provides linters that let you analyze
 <a href="supported-technologies.md">Java, Kotlin, PHP, Python, JavaScript, and TypeScript</a> projects.
-Eventually, all
+In addition,
-languages and technologies covered by JetBrains IDEs will be added.
+you can inspect your code for duplicate functions and incompatible licenses used in your project.

 ## Analyze a project locally

-For all linters the procedure is basically the same.
+This section assumes that you have the Docker application deployed on your machine.

 1. Pull the image from Docker Hub (only necessary to get the latest version):